|| The Last Page Season 1

 She hopes it is not related to their wedding, where they will be expected to play the part of lovebirds, even if they both agree privately that they are not.

-Love and romance are the stuff of her books and dreams, not her reality.
-With a sigh, Ein turns her horse back toward home, the mansion coming into view as she emerges from the woods.
-Her father Niall stands near the rose bushes, pruning shears on the ground next to him.
+As the mansion comes into view, she spots her father in the garden, standing before a large bush, pruning shears on the ground next to him.
 He waves as Ein approaches, grinning and holding out a crimson rose toward her.

 She pulls her horse to a halt; her breath grows short, dots swimming before her eyes.
 The reins slip from her fingers as the ground rushes up to meet her.
 Then, darkness.

-Voices swirl around her as Ein regains wisps of consciousness.
+Voices swirl around her as Ein regains consciousness.
 Strong arms cradle her, and her father’s face hovers over her, forehead wrinkled with worry as he carries her inside, calling for the doctor.
 And then silence and darkness again.

 Awakening again, now in the parlor, she is disoriented, her head heavy and throbbing.
 “Míde, she’s awake,” her father calls out to Ein’s mother.